 - A moving average (MA) can be used as a technical indicator to represent the prices of shares and stocks by eliminating or smoothening the short term effect on the stock price.

 - There are two types of moving average.
 They are Simple Moving Average and Exponential Moving Average.

-Moving average or MA is an indicator in technical analysis, which smoothens out the spiked chart of share prices to reveal underlying trends, by plotting the average of past share prices over a specific period of time.
+Moving average or MA is an indicator in technical analysis, which smoothes out the spiked chart of share prices to reveal underlying trends by plotting the average of past share prices over a specific period of time.

 The most common moving average in use is the simple moving average or SMA, which takes the simple average of past prices for a given period.

 The other is the exponential moving average (EMA).
 While SMA gives equal weightage to all the past days’ prices in the period taken for averaging, EMA gives more weightage to more recent prices.